robertwayne/dpymenus/README.md

 ### Event Callbacks
 By default, the base Menu object implements methods for all events except `on_next`, which should be handled by the user.
 However, all of these events can be overridden by passing in a method reference when you instantiate your menu.
+Note that Polls and Paginated menus implement their own `on_next` methods and should not be overwritten.

 **Events**